jvujnovic/AetherLife/legal/terms_of_service.md

 AetherLife provides tools for tracking life totals, counters, and game history related to Magic: The Gathering gameplay.
 It also enables users to search for card information via the Scryfall API.

-The App may display banner advertisements via Google AdMob and collects anonymous usage statistics through Firebase Analytics to improve the user experience.
+The App may display banner advertisements via third-party advertising networks (such as Google AdMob and Meta Audience Network) and collects anonymous usage statistics through Firebase Analytics to improve the user experience.
 Ads support the continued development and maintenance of the App.

 The App is intended for personal, non-commercial use.